SudTechnology/sud-mgp-android/README_en.md

 | `tech.sud.gip:SudGIP-pro` | Android 5.1 (API 22) |
 | `tech.sud.gip:SudGIP-pro-static` | Android 5.1 (API 22) |
 | `tech.sud.gip:SudASR` | Android 5.0 (API 21) |

+---

+## explain
+1. SudGIP, SudGIP-static, SudGIP-pro, and SudGIP-pro-static are all SDKs for running games.
+Within the same app, only one of them can be integrated based on requirements.
+Their usage interfaces are identical, with differences encapsulated internally.

+---

 ## Integration Demo